Restream/reindexer/fulltext.md

 ## Natural language processing

 There are built in stemmers support in full text search.
 It enables natural language search of words with same stem.
 For example, query `users` will also match `user`.
-Stemmer is language specific, so it is neccessary to specify language of used stemmer.
+Stemmer is language specific, so it is necessary to specify language of used stemmer.

 All the available stemmers are in this [directory].(cpp_src/vendor/libstemmer/src_c)